bcomnes/node-handbook/README.md

 - [The semantic versioner for npm](https://docs.npmjs.com/misc/semver)
 - [package.json#dependencies](https://docs.npmjs.com/files/package.json#dependencies)

-In your `package.json`, you specify your dependencies using semver ranges.
+In your `package.json`, you can specify your dependencies using semver ranges.

 The default range is: